elfie42/fracking-research/README.md

 	- Purpose (original): reported purpose of ingredient in fluid additive mixture
 	- PercentHFJob (original): percentage (by mass) of ingredient in fluid additive mixture
 	- MassIngredient (original): mass in pounds of ingredient used in job
+	- region (derived): division of United States in which well is located, based on divisions defined by the U.S. Census Bureau.
+Derived from state column
+	- purpCat (derived): major category of additive purpose, derived manually from purpose column according to researcher's discretion.
+- <b>Purpose Categorization Reference Tool (purpp.csv)</b>
+	- current: unique values in Purpose column, lowercased and with whitespace removed
+	- replaceWith: category of additive purpose, used to create purpCat column in registry data set.

 # Code
 Files are available in code folder in this repository.
 Files are separated by task.
-(WIP) at the end of the file name indicates that the task addressed in that file is still in progress.
-- data_processing.ipynb (WIP)
+- data_processing.ipynb
 	This is a Jupyter Notebook wherein I concatenated all 14 FracFocus registry csv files.
 I then selected only the columns which were relevant to my analysis and exported the trimmed table as a csv.
-- water_tidying.ipynb (WIP)
+- water_tidying.ipynb
 	This is a Jupyter Notebook wherein I tidied the data in waterSource.csv to be more readily analyzed and synthesized with other datasets.
+- registry_analysis.ipynb
+	- This is the Jupyter Notebook file where I conducted all my data exploration and analysis.
+- visualizations.R
+	- This is the R file where I made the majority of my visualizations including all the visualizations featured in the final paper.

 # Software:
 Software used for analysis:
 - Python 3.0
-- Jupyter Lab for coding, analysis, visualization Packages required to run code:
+- VSCode for coding, analysis, visualization
+Packages required to run code:
-- pandas, numpy, scikit-learn, seaborn, matplotlib
+- Python: pandas, numpy, matplotlib, scipy, pandasql, statsmodels
+- R: ggplot2, tidyr, scales

 # Workflow
 1. Open GitHub desktop.